vasilisvg/web-materials/posts/04-what-about-interaction.md

 ## Why does this page look like this?
 When I worked on the art direction of this episode I obviously played with some forms of interaction that you can design and style with CSS.
 I played a lot with `:hover` states in combination with `:focus-within`.
 That combination is responsible for the ridiculous colour-changes.
 These changes are triggered by a combination of moving your mouse over different parts of the screen, and by setting focus on the interactive things.
 Of course I did some silly stuff with a few `:target` selectors.
 Curious to see if you can find them all.

+Or course the opening and closing of the different sections of this page isn’t half as good as the interactive stories that Espen talked about.
+But at least it gives our visitors with a touch device something to do.

 <p class="sig">—Vasilis</p>